 While the narrow apertures available on this lens do not create extremely shallow, AF system challenging depth of field, accurate focusing remains imperative.
 This lens provides that.

 With DSLR cameras, low light AF with narrow aperture lenses was a challenge.
-While this lens does not focus in light levels as low as most wider aperture lenses, EOS R series cameras still lock focus with this lens in very dark environments (assuming the required contrast is available).
+While this lens does not focus in light levels as low as most wider aperture lenses, EOS R series cameras still lock focus with this lens in dark environments (assuming the required contrast is available).
 Also, despite the long focal length range, this lens's diameter is narrow enough for the LED focus assist lamp to light up a subject in complete darkness.

 As usual, low-light AF is slow.